 Trash in Neighboring Communities

-We have good relationships with the neighboring towns and communities, which is critical.
+It is critical that we have good relationships with the neighboring towns and communities.
 Every year the biggest complaint about Burning Man is the trash that flies off vehicles in surrounding areas.
 Make sure you cover and secure your load to your car really well so nothing flies off as you drive the highways, and DO NOT dump your trash or recycling in our neighboring communities except in designated dumping facilities.
 We’ve compiled a list in the Pack it out! section.
 Leave No Trace doesn’t end when you hit the pavement.
 If you see somebody dumping their waste somewhere they shouldn’t, let them know.
-You can be fined up to $2000 for illegal dumping.
+You can be fined up to $2,000 for illegal dumping.

 Noise Control & Sound Policy